 The API's root endpoint is

-The access token retrieved from Login with Amazon must be provided in the
+You must provide the access token retrieved from Login with Amazon in the

-When you manage Alexa skills with ASK CLI or SMAPI, you need the JSON format for representing each resource.
+When you manage Alexa skills with ASK CLI or SMAPI, you need the JSON format to represent each resource.

-The SMAPI SDK, available for Node.js, Python, and Java, is one way to get started using SMAPI.
+The SMAPI SDK, available for Node.js, Python, and Java, is one way to get started with SMAPI.
 With the SMAPI SDK, you can use any of the Skill Management APIs to programmatically manage your skills.
-Learn how to get started by reviewing the following:
+To learn how to get started, see the following references: